eibex/reaction-light/README.md

 ## Requirements
 This bot requires [enhanced-discord.py](https://github.com/iDevision/enhanced-discord.py) and Python 3.8+.

-You can get enhanced-discord.py via PyPI or GitHub:
+You can get the required dependencies using PyPI:
 ```
 python3 -m pip install -r requirements.txt
 ```